 Arnold School Faculty Offices

 Each faculty member has a private office with a printer and personal computer with Microsoft Office and additional software relevant to his or her teaching and research, Internet access, telephone, and general office support.
-Faculty members are furnished with additional office space as needed for project support.
+Faculty members are furnished with additional office and laboratory space as needed for project support.

 Arnold School Research Capacity

 ASPH Office of Research staff members assist faculty and departmental staff with proposal development and post-award related activities that promote and support efforts to increase grant and contract funding to the School.
 The Office serves as liaison to USC's Sponsored Awards Management office, which reviews and signs off on all grant and contract proposals prior to submission.
 In fiscal year 2017, ASPH principal investigators submitted more than $65 million in proposals and were awarded $30 million in extramural funding, including $27 million in research awards from both federal and non-federal sources and more than $12 million from the National Institutes of Health.
 In addition, ASPH faculty members published more than 550 articles in peer-reviewed journals in 2017.

 In close proximity to the Arnold School are other schools and colleges of health-related professions that form USC’s Health Sciences Division, including the School of Medicine, the College of Nursing, the College of Pharmacy, and the College of Social Work.
 Faculty from these academic units are actively involved in interdisciplinary research, training, and service activities with Arnold School faculty members.